 Water Sealing a Chicken Coop

-Just like our Real Milk Paint, our Outdoor Defense Oil is made with only naturally occurring ingredients, making it pleasant to work with and ensuring it doesn’t hamper your chickens’ breathing over time like harsh chemical sealants.
+Just like our Real Milk Paint, our Outdoor Defense Oil is made with only naturally occurring ingredients, making it pleasant to work with and ensuring it doesn’t hamper your chickens’ breathing over time like other sealants with harmful chemicals.
 Application is simple — just take a clean, foam or bristle brush and paint the oil into the surface of your chicken coop’s interior and exterior.
 Give the coat a chance to soak in, then apply another coat over it.
 Repeat these steps three to five times until the oil no longer soaks into the wood, then wipe away the excess.

 Using natural products by The Real Milk Paint Co. in place of harsh paints and varnishes with volatile organic compounds helps you raise chickens that are both healthy and happy.
 Both our Real Milk Paint colors and our finishing oils provide a greener alternative that helps you feel good about having your own chicken coop while reducing the amount of time and money you have to spend on its setup and continuing upkeep.